MG Software.

 Background

 The database landscape has shifted significantly in recent years.
-PostgreSQL adoption has surged thanks to managed platforms like Supabase, Neon, and Railway that eliminate operational complexity.
-Meanwhile, MySQL continues to power a massive share of existing web applications through PlanetScale and traditional hosting providers.
+PostgreSQL adoption has surged thanks to managed platforms like Supabase, Neon, and Railway that eliminate operational complexity and make PostgreSQL accessible to teams without dedicated database administrators.
+Meanwhile, MySQL continues to power a massive share of existing web applications through WordPress and PHP ecosystems.
+PlanetScale offers MySQL a modern managed platform with branching and schema migrations.
+The rise of AI applications with pgvector gives PostgreSQL an additional advantage for organizations that need vector search and embedding storage alongside traditional relational data.

 PostgreSQL